npmhub/npmhub/README.md

 # npmhub [![Version published on Chrome Web Store](https://img.shields.io/chrome-web-store/v/kbbbjimdjbjclaebffknlabpogocablj.svg)](https://chrome.google.com/webstore/detail/npmhub/kbbbjimdjbjclaebffknlabpogocablj)

-npmhub is a browser extension that lets your explore npm dependencies on GitHub repos.
-When viewing a repository on github.com that has a package.json file, this extension will introspect the dependencies in package.json and display links and description for each dependency, just below the file list.
+npmhub is a browser extension that lets you explore npm dependencies on GitHub and GitLab repos.
+When viewing a repository's file list containing a `package.json`, this extension will display links and descriptions for each dependency at the bottom of the page.

 ## Installation